thunderseethe/thunderseethe.github.io/content/posts/closure-convert-base.md

 Our lambda exists to save `a` until a later point when `b` is available.
 A closure handles this just fine because it's a struct that can hold onto `a`.
 But there's no valid top level function that fulfills this role, precluding the use of lambda lifting.
-A top level function must take all its parameters at once which is incompatible with the delayed application we want to achieve.
+A top level function must take all its parameters at once which is incompatible with returning a lambda.

 Lambda lifting, unlike closure conversion, only provides a partial solution.
 Not to say it's not worthwhile, avoiding closures is admirable, to the point production compilers perform [selective lambda lifting](https://arxiv.org/abs/1910.11717).